uclahs-cds/docker-MuSE/README.md

 # docker-MuSE
 Dockerfile for MuSE.

-MuSE is a somatic caller for heterogeneous normal-tumor paired samples.
+MuSE is a tool for fast and accurate calling of somatic point mutation from normal-tumor paired samples.
+MuSE uses Markov substitution model to detect somatic mutation for whole-genome sequencing and whole-exome sequencing samples.
 Details can be found [here](https://github.com/wwylab/MuSE).

 This image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/.